 We can also keep consistent colors with clients who don’t necessarily have a Pantone color they want to match every time but just want their “red” to match each time.

 In the printer server library this is called “substitute colors”.
 We also create “folders” for each client that needs that special attention for their colors.
-For example, below you can see our Client Iron Woman Construction’s colors.
+For example, below you can see our Client Iron Woman Construction’s brand colors.

 Here we just enter the value that the particular color is in the PDF and tweak it just like the Pantones.
 Note: this ONLY works with graphics and text and vector-based objects..
 We CANNOT change any of these values with static images such as a jpeg.